LoamMarket/docs/tos/terms-of-service.md

 The Site is not tailored to comply with industry-specific regulations (Health Insurance Portability and Accountability Act (HIPAA), Federal Information Security Management Act (FISMA), etc.), so if your interactions would be subjected to such laws, you may not use this Site.
 You may not use the Site in a way that would violate the Gramm-Leach-Bliley Act (GLBA).

 The Site is intended for users who are at least 18 years of age.
-All users must be legal adults in the jurisdiction in which they reside to participate in real-money predictions and transactions.
+All users must be legal adults in the jurisdiction in which they reside.

 **2. INTELLECTUAL PROPERTY RIGHTS**